 This recipe is not the traditional approach on an old German Christmas recipe for Früchtebrot, German Christmas Fruitcake.
 I had been a bit creative with my dried fruit choices and this bread turned out full of flavor and color.

-Believe me or not but November is almost over.
-Like every year December will arrive sooner as expected and with that the holiday season will officially start.
-I would like to tell you, I got all my gifts for my loved ones, wrapped and ready to go.
+Believe me or not, but November is almost over.
+Like every year December will arrive sooner as expected and with that, the holiday season will officially start.
+I would prefer to tell you, I got all my gifts for my loved ones wrapped and ready to go.
 But that’s only half the truth and the other half is a lie.
-Don’t get me wrong, I think Christmas is not all about that but I love to pick presents, for me it’s a nice part of it.
+Don’t get me wrong, I think Christmas is not all about that, but I love to pick presents.
 At least I got my Christmas tree up and good lord that is a wonder.

 Früchtebrot, German Christmas Fruitcake